ARMmbed/mbed-os-5-docs/docs/tools/mbed_tools/compiler_collab.md

-### Collaboration and version control with the mbed Online Compiler
+### Collaboration and version control with the Arm Mbed Online Compiler

-The mbed Online Compiler offers collaboration and version control functions to help the community benefit from and improve individual work.
+The Arm Mbed Online Compiler offers collaboration and version control functions to help the community benefit from and improve individual work.

 #### Terminology

-Remote repository:	A library or program published on mbed.org.
+Remote repository:	A library or program published on `mbed.org`.

 Local repository:	A library or program in your private workspace.